 What to Expect at Home

 Your body is still weak.
-It may take up to a year to feel like you did before your bone marrow transplant.
-It is likely that you will get tired very easily.
-You will also likely have a poor appetite.
+It may take up to a year to feel like you did before your transplant.
+You will likely get tired very easily.
+You may also have a poor appetite.

 If you received bone marrow from someone else, you may develop signs of graft-versus-host disease (GVHD).
-Ask your doctor or nurse to tell you what signs of GVHD you should watch for.
+Ask your health care provider to tell you what signs of GVHD you should watch for.

 - Let your toothbrush air dry between brushings.